ChatRCX/ChatRCX_V1/README.md

 Si las claves no coinciden entre los usuarios conectados, **la sala se romperá para todos**.
 If the keys do not match between connected users, **the room will break for everyone**.

-No existe ningún historial de chat: los mensajes no se almacenan en ningún servidor.
+No hay historial de chat: los mensajes no se almacenan en ningún servidor, el servidor nada más se encarga de la conexión P2P pero no puede leer ni modificar nada.
-There is no chat history: messages are not stored on any server.
+There is no chat history: messages are not stored on any server; the server only handles the P2P connection but cannot read or modify anything.

 La comunicación es en tiempo real, cifrada y solo disponible mientras ambas personas están conectadas.
 Communication is real-time, encrypted, and only available while both users are connected.